What is an establishing shot?

 The FBI agents stealthily dig through his closet, careful to leave no trace of their presence.

-When dialogue is spoken over an establishing shot (or the previous scene, for that matter), and it leads into the scene, this is called a “pre-lap,” and should be indicated as such.
+Dialogue spoken over an establishing shot leading into the scene is called a “pre-lap,” and should be indicated as such.